layeredy/.github/profile/README.md

 > Report security vulnerabilities to us in accordance with our [security policy](https://layeredy.com/security-policy/).
 Your cooperation is crucial in maintaining the safety and reliability of our projects.

 By working together, we can ensure that our open-source projects continue to serve the community with the highest standards of security and performance.

+> [!CAUTION]
+> All pull requests are carefully reviewed.
+Submitting multiple poor-quality requests may lead to the automatic rejection of future submissions.